 Extracting precise data from in-the-field wool tuft tests

 Optical tuft tracking isn't exactly novel, as it already exists in research applications.
 It's likely been used on cars too, perhaps even beyond the wind tunnel during on-track sessions, but there's not much documentation for that.
-I figured I'd have a go at implementing some sort of tuft-tracking program anyway though, as the end result could still be useful, even if its just copying someone else.
-Trying to get useable tuft results from a single photo or video frame is both tedious, and inaccurate.
+I figured I'd have a go at implementing some sort of tuft-tracking program anyway though, as trying to get useable tuft results from a single photo or video frame is both tedious, and inaccurate.
 A full video is more representative, but getting quantitative results from simply watching a video is impossible.

-I started by looking into current methods of tuft tracking as seen in lab settings, looking through recent (in terms of having access to modern technology) papers such as those by Ma and Chen (2022), and Omata and Shirayama (2017).
+I started by looking into current methods of tuft tracking as seen in lab settings, and found good examples from Ma and Chen (2022), and Omata and Shirayama (2017).
 Unfortunately, neither of the methods used are suitable for imperfect test scenarios (especially regarding lighting and contrast).
-The first paper uses luminescent tufts in a dark environment to significantly increase natural contrast, then bases tuft detection on bright pixels within the overall image.
-The second paper relies on intense external lighting to increase contrast, then employs an edge-detection method, which even in the lab conditions, was shown to be imperfect where the background was not simple/invariant.
+The first paper uses luminescent tufts in a dark environment to significantly increase natural contrast, with tuft detection based on bright pixels within the overall image.
+The second paper relies on intense external lighting to increase contrast, then employs an edge-detection method, which even in the lab conditions, was shown to be imperfect where the background was not homogenous.

-My first idea was motion identification, so I set up an optical flow environment in Matlab and gave the default process a test on what I considered to be a video in realistic/non-ideal conditions (low lighting, shadows, low resolution).
-For basically copying an existing template for the code and feeding it the raw poor-quality footage the results were impressive.
-There was promising tuft identification that suggested room for improvement and optimisation, but the fundamental issue was that tufts that weren't moving much didn't get identified well.
+My first idea was motion identification, so I set up an environment in Matlab and gave the default motion ID process a test on what I considered to be a video in realistic/non-ideal conditions (low lighting, shadows, low resolution).
+For basically copying an existing template and feeding it the raw poor-quality footage the results were impressive.
+There was promising tuft identification, but the fundamental issue was that tufts that weren't moving much didn't get identified well.
 Obvious, right?
 I considered combining this method with one of the more typical methods (edge detection, template matching, etc), but there was no clear way of reliably linking the data from multiple methods like this.

 The first major difference was the requirement for the user to input tuft origin coordinates by manually clicking on each tuft in a UI.
 This adds an extra step, but the rewards are a significant freedom of how the algorithm then goes about detecting the rest of the tuft, which allows much more resilience to poor lighting.
 The hardest part of the tuft tracking is the initial identification of individual tufts against a complex background of lines and shadows and varying brightness, which this method avoids.
-Critically, the required accuracy of the user input click is low, both regarding successful tuft identification, and resulting vector angle estimate accuracy.
+Critically, the required accuracy of the user input click is low, both for successful tuft identification, and the accuracy of the resulting tuft angle estimate.
 This means clicking rapidly through tufts is possible; I was able to select two tufts per second during testing with adequate accuracy, meaning even large grids of hundreds of tufts can be selected in 1-2 minutes.
+This is a one-off process per tuft setup, as the inputs can be saved and applied to multiple videos of the same set of tufts.

-After confirming the tuft selection and before running, the user must also manually select a rectangular region that represents a stationary reference.
+After confirming the tuft selection and before running the algorithm, the user must also manually select a rectangular region that represents a stationary reference.
 This allows the program to determine global image shift due to camera vibration (critical for on-track vehicle use), and adjust the pixel coordinates for the tufts accordingly.
 In the example below, I've selected a region towards the top of the image that contains no tufts.
-A more robust alternative would be to place a small contrasting sticker somewhere on the surface of interest, but away from any tufts.
+A alternative option would be to place a small contrasting sticker somewhere on the surface, away from any tufts.

 The algorithm then loops through each tuft in each frame using the steps below.

-Create a vector of length = Search Radius (as per user input above, and shown by the outer blue circles), anchored at the user-selected origin point.
+Create a vector of length = Search Radius (as per user input, and shown by the blue circles), anchored at the user-selected origin point.

-For each 15 degree interval, sample each pixel that the vector passes over, and record their average brightness.
+For each 15 degree interval, sample each pixel that the vector passes over, and record the average brightness.

 After the first step, reduce Search Radius automatically to two thirds of the input value, and allow the search vector to sweep through 60 degrees either side of the final vector angle from the previous step.
 Initially, this logic worked, but resulted in significant overshoots.
-Paths sometimes (albeit rarely) got lost as a result, and there was increase uncertainty in the final angle estimate from increase variance in the position of each path point.
+Paths sometimes got lost, and there was increased error in the final angle estimate.
 The solution was to dynamically adjust the path step length depending on the best angle identified (smaller step if path curves more).
 This remained independent of the search radius.

 Adjust the current pixel coordinates to account for global frame shift due to camera vibration

-After travelling the minimum number of path steps (another adjustable user input), the average brightness of all pixels with a radius of Search Radius * 5 from the current path point is calculated, and used to dynamically adjust a threshold for identification of the end of a tuft.
-When the darkest 5 pixels in the entire vector search window are not at least 20% darker than the average of the larger surrounding area (or 20% lighter for light tufts/dark background), then the path stops and the current point is designated as the end point of the tuft.
+After travelling the minimum distance (another user input), the average brightness of all pixels with a radius of Search Radius * 5 from the current path point is calculated, and used to dynamically adjust a threshold for identification of the end of a tuft.
+When the darkest 5 pixels in the vector search window are not at least 20% darker (or lighter if using white tufts) than the average of the larger surrounding area, then the path stops and the current point is designated as the end point of the tuft.

 The final tuft angle for each frame is taken as the angle of the vector between the tuft endpoint, and the point 40% of the way along the path.
 By taking the vector across the latter 60% of the tuft, effects of tuft stiffness are greatly reduced (and the section of tuft "trapped" under the clear tape is avoided).

-A tuft "curvature" metric is calculated, as the angle difference between a two vectors extending from the 70% position (one back to the 40% mark, and one to the tuft endpoint/100% mark).
-Even in extreme cases such as reversed airflow, the tufts should be close to straight beyond 40% of their total length, so this curvature metric is quickly able to identify tufts with questionably high curvature (suggesting the search algorithm may have become lost and wandered off the tuft), and the frame/s they occur on, for quick verification/debugging of the results.
+A tuft "curvature" metric is calculated, as the angle difference between two vectors extending from the 70% position (one back to the 40% mark, and one to the tuft endpoint/100% mark).
+Even in extreme cases such as reversed airflow, the trailing 60% of each tuft should be close to straight regardless of its direction, so this curvature metric is quickly able to identify tufts with questionably high curvature (suggesting the search algorithm may have become lost and wandered off the tuft), and the frame/s they occur on, for quick verification/debugging of the results.

 Initial unoptimised path algorithm showing significant oscillation/overshoot, some paths getting lost or incorrectly reversing, and the effects of lacking a dynamically adjustable brightness-based end-point identification method (i.e. some paths terminating too soon, or continuing beyond the end of the tuft).

-Above are example results from the final optimised algorithm.
+Results from the final optimised algorithm.
 22 tuft paths were calculated across approximately 200 frames in about 2 seconds on a single core.
 The algorithm here is slightly less efficient than the one above, but errors were noticed less than 0.005% of the time during normal-use testing.
-Those that did rarely occur were consistently due to a poor choice of initial search radius combined with an excessively inaccurate initial tuft origin selection.
-The review UI as shown above allows the user to browse through the paths in all video frame, which in combination with the tuft curvature metric, allows quick identification of any errors in the results.
+The review UI as shown above allows the user to browse through the paths in all video frames, which in combination with the tuft curvature metric, allows quick identification of any errors in the results.

-Illustration of how starting at 40% path distance reduces the effect of tuft stiffness in angle estimate accuracy.
-Starting measurement even further along the tuft length increases the sensitivity of angle estimates to slight imperfections in the search path for negligible additional benefit.
+Illustration of how starting at 40% path distance reduces the effect of tuft stiffness in angle estimate accuracy

 Example of global frame motion tracking in action as it adjusts the user-selected origin point coordinate/s to match image translation

 After tuning the tracking algorithm, it was time to turn the results into useable outputs.
 The first output is a vector field showing average tuft anlges over the duration of the input video.
-Interpolation between each tuft provides increased resolution, making the results more intuitive and readable.
+Interpolation between each tuft provides increased resolution.
 The risk of interpolation is that areas of complex flow may be overly-simplified and thus inaccurate, but this is ok as long as the user is aware of this limitation.
 Such awareness is increased through various other outputs included below.

-Generally the results are pretty good.
-There are some discrepancies at the top right and top left, but from looking through the search paths on each frame, they were doing a fine job of tracking the tuft, so the offender here is simply the poor physical setup I used.
+Generally the results are pretty good, and discrepancies were entirely down to the experimental setup, not the tuft tracking.
 I didn't plan on trying to find the perfect wool or string for these initial tests; for now I just want the algorithm to work.
-Later, I'll give the program to the FSAE team and they can test it for real.
+Eventually I'll give the program to the FSAE team and they can test it for real.

-The next test used the same part/surfaces, but with an obstruction moved from left to right, then back again.
-This was to test the capability of the algorithm to track more chaotic tufts (particularly an issue when the tuft motion and frame rate result in a large area of blur), and also as a good showcase of the animated vector field output (both below).
+The next test used the same part/surfaces, but with an upstream obstruction moved from left to right, then back again.
+This was to test the capability of the algorithm to track more chaotic tufts.

-Next was a separation test, which utilised the suction side of the same aerofoil shape (see first image below).
+Next was a separation test, which utilised the suction side of the same test part.
 Separation can be identified visually with reasonable confidence using the average vector field.
 To increase reliability and automate the separation identification, a separate formula is used that combines spatial rate of change of average angle between neighbouring upstream tufts with a check for flow that at least occasionally (>5% of frames) has a negative stream-wise velocity component.
-If these two checks both return positive (or for the front-most tufts, only the negative velocity criteria is assessed), then the affected tufts are flagged as exhibiting separated flow.
+If these two checks both return positive (or for the front-most tufts, only the negative velocity criteria is assessed), then the affected tufts are flagged as areas of separated flow.

 At this point I'd achieved the original goal of making a reliable tuft-tracking algorithm, and some results visualisations.
 I wanted to experiment further though and see how much information I could extract from these tufts.